epugh/project-website/_solutionsProviders/opensourceconnections.md

   <br/><br/>
   <b>Strategic Guidance</b>
   <br/><br/>
-  At OpenSource Connections, we partner with organizations of all sizes—from growing mid-sized companies to Fortune 500 enterprises—to unlock the full potential of their search and AI capabilities using OpenSearch and other platforms.
+  At OpenSource Connections, we partner with <a href="https://opensourceconnections.com/results/">organizations of all sizes</a>—from growing mid-sized companies to Fortune 500 enterprises—to unlock the full potential of their search and AI capabilities using OpenSearch and other platforms.
 Whether you're building your first search measurement framework or exploring cutting-edge AI applications, we craft strategic solutions designed specifically for your organization's goals and challenges.
   <br/><br/>
   <b>Hands-On Implementation</b>
   <br/><br/>